Mixture of Attentions For Speculative Decoding: Background

 \begin{enumerate} \item \smallLM generates new tokens $y_{t + 1}, \cdots, y_{t + K}$ where $K$ is the length of the draft sequence, auto-regressively \citep{xia2023speculative,li2024eagle} or in parallel \citep{ankner2024hydra}.
 The number of tokens $K$ is typically fixed, which was the standard approach until recently when dynamic $K$ was proposed \citep{nair2024tandem,mamou2024accelerating,huang2024specdec++}. \item Verify $K$ drafted tokens in a single forward pass with \bigLM.
 Verification uses either greedy (exact) matching \citep{xia2023speculative}, speculative sampling \citep{zhou2023distillspec,leviathan2023fast} or 'approximate' verification \citep{stern2018blockwise} which relaxes the acceptance criteria but does not guarantee \bigLM's output distribution.
 In all cases, after the first rejection, all subsequent/future tokens are typically discarded. \end{enumerate}

 When the drafting of $y_{t + 1}, \cdots, y_{t + K}$ is done auto-regressively, token by token, we refer to this strategy as \textit{chain drafting}.
 Several works \citep{cai2024medusasimplellminference,li2024eagle} extended this method to \textit{tree drafting} for additional optimisation.
 In this case, multiple tokens $y_{t+i}$ can be proposed for every future position $i$.
 Verification is performed with Tree Attention \citep{miao2024specinfer} to efficiently handle multiple branching paths proposed by tree drafting.
 Consequently, this leads to an increase in acceptance lengths and reduces the number of calls to \bigLM compared to chain drafting.
+For small batch sizes, the LLM generation is memory-bound, this is where speculative decoding can better leverage the spare compute especially with Tree Attention.

 In this paper, we employ tree drafting from EAGLE-2 \citep{li2024eagle} to construct trees with a variable structure.
 Starting from the root node, we expand the $B$ most probable tokens from the model \smallLM$(y_{t+1}|\cdot)$.
 Then, for a fixed depth $D$, we recursively perform the following steps: for each existing branch, we compute the joint probability $\prod_{t \in D}\ \mathcal{M}_\text{Small}(y_{t}| y_{t-1}, \cdots)$ of their $B$ child tokens, leading to $B^2$ expansions as we have $B$ branches, each with $B$ children.
 From the $B^2$ expansions, we select the top $B$ branches based on their joint probabilities for the next tree layer expansion.
 Upon reaching the maximum depth, we retain up to $m$ tokens from the total $B + (D - 1) B^2$ nodes, selecting those with the highest joint probability for verification.